Are you holding on to your New Year’s resolutions? Or have you already given up?

 Through billions of dollars in advertising, pharmaceutical companies have convinced millions of people around the world that the solution to losing weight, giving up bad habits, defeating depression, and overcoming social anxiety is in a pill.
 This is bogus!

 I encourage you to be skeptical of popular solutions.
 Look for new and innovative methods.
-Be wary of the old worn out rehab programs, diet plans, and fitness products that many people grab on to because they are too lazy or lack the courage to go it on their own.
+Be wary of the old worn-out rehab programs, diet plans, and fitness products that many people grab onto because they are too lazy or lack the courage to do it on their own.

 Identify some powerful reasons and inspiring outcomes for the changes you want to make.
 Then move toward and through your fear and the discomfort and awkwardness.
 Do this until you achieve your goal victoriously on “your” terms.